abhchand/react-select-or-create/README.md

 **type**: `{Function(String itemName, Array prevItems)}`

+The function will receive the name of the new item and the list of previous items as arguments.

-This function must return a new list of items to be displayed.
-It is up to you to determine if and how the new item is inserted into the list of previous items, and how to generate a new unique id.
+This function must return a **new list of items** to be displayed.
+It is up to you to determine how (if at all) the new item is inserted into the list of previous items, and how to generate a new unique id.

 ### `textForOpenMenuButton`